djentelmenis/ConsoleTetris/README.md

 # ToDo
 * added some sounds using SDL2;
 * redesign the user input to choose a new game or quit;
-* convert project to SDL2
+* convert project to SDL2;
-* create assets and restructure the project
+* create assets and restructure the project.